juspay/medea/README.md

 implementation (in Haskell).
 We also have a [PureScript implementation available][medea-ps].

 Medea is named after [Jason's wife][medea].
-Additionally, the name reflects the tensions between Jason and Medea as told in the legends:
+Additionally, the name reflects the tensions between Jason and Medea as told in the legends, as told by the [implementer of ``medea-ps``][ben]:

-> I'm not sure if the name is because it loves JSON, or murdered all of JSON's kids
+> "I'm not sure if the name is because it loves JSON, or murdered all of JSON's kids
-> and flew away in a chariot pulled by dragons.
+> and flew away in a chariot pulled by dragons."

 ## Why Medea?